Viktor Yushchenko

 Viktor Andriiovych Yushchenko (Віктор Андрійович Ющенко, /uk/; born 23 February 1954) is a Ukrainian politician who was the third president of Ukraine from 23 January 2005 to 25 February 2010.
-He aimed to orient Ukraine towards the West, European Union, the G7 and NATO.
+He aimed to orient Ukraine towards the West, European Union, the G7 (then G8), and NATO.

 Yushchenko's first career was in the banking industry.
 In 1993, he became governor of the National Bank of Ukraine, presiding over their response to hyperinflation and the introduction of a national currency.
 From 1999 to 2001 he was prime minister under President Leonid Kuchma.
 After his dismissal as prime minister, Yushchenko went into opposition to President Kuchma and founded Our Ukraine Bloc, which at the 2002 parliamentary election became Ukraine's most popular political force.

 As an informal leader of the Ukrainian opposition coalition, he was one of the two main candidates in the 2004 Ukrainian presidential election, the other being Prime Minister Viktor Yanukovych.
 During the election campaign in late 2004, Yushchenko became the victim of an assassination attempt when he was poisoned with dioxin.
 He suffered disfigurement as a result of the poisoning, but survived.
 The runoff election in November 2004, won by Yanukovych, was marred by widespread accusations of election fraud, leading to the Orange Revolution and an order by the Ukrainian Supreme Court to repeat the vote.
 Yushchenko won the revote 52% to 44%.

-Yushchenko's influence declined soon after assuming the presidency, especially after falling out with his prime minister and leading political ally Yulia Tymoshenko, as did his and his party's popularity and electoral standing.
+Yushchenko's influence declined soon after he assumed the presidency, especially after falling out with his prime minister and leading political ally Yulia Tymoshenko, as did his and his party's popularity and electoral standing.
 The rest of his presidency was marked by infighting, legislative deadlock and coalition crises in 2007 and in 2008.
 He lost re-election to Yanukovych in the 2010 Ukrainian presidential election, finishing in fifth place in the first round with 5.5% of the vote.
 Yushchenko again led Our Ukraine in the 2012 parliamentary election, but they failed to win representation.

 Early life

 Yushchenko was born on 23 February 1954, in Khoruzhivka, Sumy Oblast, Ukrainian SSR, Soviet Union, into a family of teachers.
 His father, Andriy Andriyovych Yushchenko (1919–1992) fought in the Second World War, was captured by German forces and imprisoned as a POW in a series of concentration camps in the German Reich, including Auschwitz-Birkenau.
 His father survived the ordeal, and after returning home taught English at a local school.

-Viktor's mother, Varvara Tymofiyovna Yushchenko (1918–2005), taught physics and mathematics at the same school.
+Viktor's mother, Varvara Tymofiyivna Yushchenko (1918–2005), taught physics and mathematics at the same school.
 The Sumy Oblast region where he was born is predominantly Ukrainian-speaking, and this differentiated him in later life from his political counterparts, for whom Russian was the mother tongue.

 Yushchenko graduated from the Ternopil Finance and Economics Institute in 1975.
 He began work as an accountant, as a deputy to the chief accountant in a kolkhoz.
 From 1975 to 1976, he served as a conscript in the Transcaucasian Military District on the Soviet–Turkish border.